nikkim97/Transit/README.md

 # Transit-Info

-Manage schedules of different trains for a station
+Manage schedules of different trains for a single station

 ## Problem Statement